Epoxy-Grouted Dowels

 • Rock drill (hand-held or track-mounted)

-• Epoxy cartridges or bulk system
+• Resin cartridges or bulk dispensing system

-• Steel dowel bars and plates
+• Steel dowel bars and bearing plates

 Limitations

-• Temperature sensitivity—cure time varies with temperature
+• Working time and cure rate vary with temperature

 • Higher material cost than cement grout